-For TRS, employer and employee contributions for the fiscal year ended June 30, 2019, are paid to the System in September, October and November 2019 through a state aid intercept.
-Accrued retirement contributions as of June 30, 2019, represent employee and employer contributions for the fiscal year ended June 30, 2019, based on paid TRS wages multiplied by the employer's contribution rate, and employee contributions for the fiscal year as reported to the TRS System.
-Accrued retirement contributions as of June 30, 2019, amounted to \$3,755,970.
+For TRS, employer and employee contributions for the fiscal year ended June 30, 2020, are paid to the System in September, October and November 2020 through a state aid intercept.
+Accrued retirement contributions as of June 30, 2020, represent employee and employer contributions for the fiscal year ended June 30, 2020, based on paid TRS wages multiplied by the employer's contribution rate, and employee contributions for the fiscal year as reported to the TRS System.
+Accrued retirement contributions as of June 30, 2020, amounted to \$3,227,229.

 For ERS, employer contributions are paid annually based on the System's fiscal year which ends on March 31st.
-Accrued retirement contributions as of June 30, 2019, represent the projected employer contribution for the period of April 1, 2019, through June 30, 2019, based on paid ERS wages multiplied by the employer's contribution rate, by tier.
-Accrued retirement contributions as of June 30, 2019, amounted to \$443,754.
+Accrued retirement contributions as of June 30, 2020, represent the projected employer contribution for the period of April 1, 2020, through June 30, 2020, based on a percentage of the 2020 annual invoice representing the liability for the period of April 1, 2020 - June 30, 2020.
+Accrued retirement contributions as of June 30, 2020, amounted to \$542,219.